hyperledger/fabric-ca/scripts/fvt/README.md

 The tests scripts that will run are in `scripts/fvt`.

-From `${GOPATH}/src/github.com/hyperledger/fabric-ca`, issue `make docker-fvt` to generate the docker test image.
+From the repository root, issue `make docker-fvt` to generate the docker test image.
 To remove build artifacts of the docker fvt test image, run `make docker-clean`.

 ### Running the fvt tests